 While startups may have an easier time adopting Agile principles, large enterprises can’t afford to be discouraged by the difficulty of introducing new processes into their organization.
 In fact, enterprises have an urgent need to tackle their process problems or risk disruption by emerging startup competitors.
 The good news is that leaders of marketing teams in established organizations are already paying attention to Agile marketing as a means to streamline their internal processes.
-Twenty percent of respondents in this year’s annual State of Agile Marketing Report say they’re applying at least some Agile marketing practices in marketing teams of more than 70 people, and within organizations of over 5,000 members.
+Thirty five percent of respondents in this year’s annual State of Agile Marketing Report say all of their teams have transitioned to Agile ways of working, while another forty three percent confirmed that more than half of their teams are now Agile.

 What does an enterprise stand to gain if it introduces Agile values, principles, and practices into its marketing department?
 What about into the wider organization?
 If you’re a company leader with a marketing team struggling to escape bad processes, Agile may be the key to your freedom.